AXES-SDSS: comparison of SDSS galaxy groups with all-sky X-ray extended sources: Data

-We run the improved version of FoF \citep{Tempel2017} on the mock and apply {\sc Clean} algorithm to clean membership and to obtain velocity dispersion estimates.
-We use gapper estimates in this paper.
-To understand the completeness and purity of the catalogue, we matched the FoF group catalogue to the halo catalogue of simulations, allowing for redshift displacements of the order of $0.003(1+z)$, miscentering up to 0.5 virial radii and selecting the most matching mass in case several counterparts are found.
+We ran the improved version of FoF \citep{Tempel2017} on the mock and applied the {\sc Clean} algorithm to clean membership and to obtain velocity dispersion estimates.
+We used the gapper estimates in this paper.
+To understand the completeness and purity of the catalogue, we matched the FoF group catalogue to the halo catalogue of simulations, allowing for redshift displacements on the order of $0.003(1+z)$, mis-centering up to $0.5 R_{200c}$ radii and selecting the most matching mass in case several counterparts are found.
 The computation of sensitivity is done by comparing the cumulative fraction of detected vs the total number of halos as a function of halo mass in the mock catalogue.
-We transfer this to the velocity dispersion space using scaling relations of \cite{Carlberg1997}.
-Our results on the scatter of the measured velocity dispersion vs halo mass compare well with those previously reported by \citet{Old2015} and we do not repeat them here.
-We estimate the fraction of outliers as those outside the $3\sigma$ range of the log-normal distribution of scatter in derived vs simulated halo properties.
-The five-member catalogue has 15\% impurity and the ten-member catalogue has a 10\% impurity, with much higher measured velocity dispersion with respect to the simulated halo mass.
-Stacking analysis reveals that this is an effect of contamination from a two-halo term.
-We noted that cleaning of the catalogue becomes much more efficient and reaches 99\% once one can assess the true velocity dispersion, as contaminants have values much below the boundary of this study of 300~km\,s$^{-1}$.
+We transferred this to the velocity dispersion space using the scaling relations of \cite{Carlberg1997}.
+Our results on the scatter of the measured velocity dispersion versus halo mass compare well with those previously reported by \citet{Old2015} and we do not repeat them here.
+We estimated the fraction of outliers as those outside the $3\sigma$ range of the log-normal distribution of scatter in derived vs simulated halo properties.
+The five-member catalogue has 15\% impurity and the ten-member catalogue has a 10\% impurity, with a much higher measured velocity dispersion with respect to the simulated halo mass.
+A stacking analysis reveals that this is an effect of contamination from a two-halo term.
+We noted that the cleaning of the catalogue becomes much more efficient and reaches 99\% once we are able to assess the true velocity dispersion, as contaminants have values much below the boundary of this study of 300~km\,s$^{-1}$.
 Thus, we conclude that the role of X-ray selection is to access the true properties, which therefore serves as an efficient cleaning of the catalogue.
 The mock catalogue allows us to compute the completeness limits of the FoF group finder.
-We compute the 10\% and 50\% completeness limits by finding the halo mass at which 10\% and 50\% of halos are correctly detected.
-Optical group detection has a long arm of sensitivity towards detecting low mass groups, while it is not very complete there.
+We computed the 10\% and 50\% completeness limits by finding the halo mass at which 10\% and 50\% of the halos have been correctly detected.
 The resulting completeness limits can be approximated with polynomials $11266z^2+486z+221$ (in km s$^{-1}$) for the 50\% completeness limit and $9079z^2+294z+121$ for the 10\% limit.
 We show the resulting 10\% and 50\% completeness curves in Fig. ~\ref{completeness}.
 The results of our study correspond to the area of over 50\% completeness of the FoF group finder.
-Calculation of the FoF catalogue sensitivities allows us to assess the limitations of this study.
+Our calculation of the FoF catalogue sensitivities allows us to assess the limitations of this study.